 DEFINITION OF CLASS

-An employee in this position performs highly responsible administrative, secretarial and clerical work characterized by handling and coordinating overall office duties for one or more Family Division Masters.
+An employee in this position performs highly responsible administrative, secretarial and clerical work characterized by handling and coordinating overall office duties for the part-time and full-time Special Masters, as well as providing occasional support to the Family Division Masters.

 The incumbent shall develop and maintain thorough knowledge of Court organization and procedures, general office practices, and be able to make independent decisions in dealing with the public, staff and other Court employees.
 Information obtained in the course of the performance of these duties may be confidential or private in nature.
 The employee in this position must recognize that visitors to the Court may be under significant stress and ensure that they are treated with dignity and discretion as they obtain court-ordered services.

-The employee in this position is at will, reports directly to the Family Division Master, and is ultimately responsible to the Court Administrator and the Administrative Judge.
+The employee will report directly to both Special Masters and is ultimately responsible to the Court Administrator and the Administrative Judge.

 EXAMPLE OF ESSENTIAL FUNCTIONS